Odeuropa/multilingualTaxonomies/README.md

 * `smell-source`: for nouns in English, Italian, German and French, to which category of smell sources it was assigned (see Section \ref{categorisation})
 * `quality`: for adjectives in English, Italian, German and French, to which category of qualities it was assigned (see Section \ref{categorisation})

-The second file, ending with `_co-occurences`, contains information about pairs of co-occurring terms (i.e. seed word + co-occurring term with high PMI) extracted from n-grams.
-Each file in tsv format contains the following columns:

-* `seed word + part of speech`
-* `co-occurring term`
-* `time span`: when the two terms were found (if found in multiple time spans, the row is repeated with different values)
-* `frequency`: number of times the two terms were co-occurring in the given time span
-* `total tokens`: number of overall tokens present in the n-grams for the given time period, to be used as a reference or to normalise the frequency